Module Info

 Aim of module

-Extracts and reports header information of a vector or raster file (ODM, GDAL).
+Extracts and reports information of an ODM, vector or raster file.

 General description